On the reliability of published findings using the regression discontinuity design in political science: Extraction of original t-statistics

 \cite{Benedictis-Kessner:2016aa}:

 The standard error was not explicitly listed and so we imputed it by using the replication files made available for the paper.
-The p-value explicitly listed in the main body of the article.
+The $p$-value explicitly listed in the main body of the article.

 \cite{Eggers:2017ab} (a):